Rashtriya Indian Military College: History

 It was located on the premises of the Imperial Cadet Corps (also called Rajwada Camp), set amidst 55 ha of lush-green countryside adjacent to the Garhi Village in Dehradun Cantonment.
-The purpose of the school was to provide boys with education and training for the Indians being sent to the Royal Military Academy Sandhurst, as part of the Empire's policy to make the officer cadre of the Indian Army more indigenous.
-RIMC was intended as a feeder institution to Royal Military Academy Sandhurst along the lines of an English Public School.
+The purpose of the school was to provide boys with education and training for the Indians being sent to the Royal Military Academy, Sandhurst, as part of the Empire's policy to make the officer cadre of the Indian Army more indigenous.
+RIMC was intended as a feeder institution to Royal Military Academy, Sandhurst along the lines of an English public school.

-The government order appointed a military Commandant of the rank of Lt Colonel, a civilian Headmaster, senior or junior British Masters and Indian Masters.
+The government order appointed a military commandant of the rank of lieutenant colonel, a civilian headmaster, senior or junior British masters and Indian masters.
 The first commandant was Lt Col H.L.
-Haughton of the Sikh Regiment who took charge of the College on 22 February 1922.
-JGC Scott was appointed headmaster and the first group of British masters were JM Allen, CA Phillips and Kitter-master.
+Haughton of the Sikh Regiment who took charge of the college on 22 February 1922.
+JGC Scott was appointed headmaster and the first group of British masters were JM Allen, CA Phillips and Kittermaster.
 The First Adjutant & Quarter Master was Risaldar (Honorary Captain) Sardar Khan of 20 Lancers.
 The first mess contractors were MS Hazir and Co and the mess staff consisted mostly of Goans.
 Later the mess was taken over by the Army Service Corps.
-Hira Lal Atal was the first Cadet Captain and later as Adjutant General of the Indian Army, He was responsible for designing India’s highest award for bravery in combat, the Param Vir Chakra, of which the first recipient was another Old Boy of the College Maj Somnath Sharma.
+Hira Lal Atal was the first Cadet Captain and later as Adjutant General of the Indian Army, He was responsible for designing India's highest award for bravery in combat, the Param Vir Chakra, of which the first recipient was another Old Boy of the college Major Somnath Sharma.
 Among the early cadets were K.S.
 Thimayya, Asghar Khan and others, who had illustrious military careers.

 An excellent account of the life in early days of RIMC can be found in book Thimayya of India by Humphrey Evans, while accounts of the Imperial Cadet Corps can be found in numerous books written by ex Royals, particularly from Rajputana.

 After India gained independence in 1947, the school continued to train young men to become a part of the Indian Armed Forces.
 The major difference is that instead of serving as a public school whose boys joined the RMA, RIMC now offers an excellent public school life, oriented towards joining the NDA and INA.

-To celebrate the 75th anniversary of Rashtriya Indian Military College, Dehra Dun (1922-1997) 2.00 "Cradle of Excellence" stamps were produced; The First Day Covers were issued on 13 March 1997.
-The College celebrated its Centenary on 13 March 2022, making it the oldest officer training institution of Indian Armed Forces.
+To celebrate the 75th anniversary of Rashtriya Indian Military College, Dehra Dun (1922–1997) 2.00 "Cradle of Excellence" stamps were produced; The First Day Covers were issued on 13 March 1997.
+The college celebrated its centenary on 13 March 2022, making it the oldest officer training institution of Indian Armed Forces.